kevintpeng/Learn-Something-Every-Day/UWaterloo/BIOL239: Genetics.md

 ### Cancer Genetics
 Genetic disorder involving mutations in cells
-- **oncogenesis** causes tumors if loss of cell cycle control occurs, and cancer is caused if cells undergo further changes, disrupting other tissues
+- **oncogenesis** is the formation of a cancer, first causing tumors if loss of cell cycle control occurs, and cancer is caused if cells undergo further changes, disrupting other tissues
 - Carcinoma (skin), Sarcoma (connective tissue), Leukemia (blood), Lymphoma (immune system)
 - cancer arises when cell division no longer function properly
 - tumor-suppressor genes, involved in cell cycle control, p53 and RB
   - p53 is the gatekeeper, it regulates G1 to S checkpoint
   - if **cyclin-dependent kinase** (CDK) is still active, then cell commits to S phase because it doesn't think there's DNA damage
   - p53 induces expression of p21, activating CDK which stops cell cycle before S phase
+- **Oncogenes** are mutant alleles that act dominantly to stimulate cell proliferation
+  - proto-oncogenes